MachineGnostics/machinegnostics.io/docs/models/reg/lin_reg.md

 # LinearRegressor: Robust Linear Regression with Machine Gnostics

-**LinearRegressor** is a robust linear regression model built on the Machine Gnostics framework.
+The `LinearRegressor` is a robust linear regression model built on the Machine Gnostics framework.
 Unlike traditional statistical models that rely on probabilistic assumptions, this model uses algebraic and geometric structures to provide deterministic, resilient, and interpretable regression for real-world data.

 ---